 Best for: If you’re looking to transfer a balance from an existing non-Discover card, the Discover it® Balance Transfer provides the chance to get out of debt while earning cash back.

-Why we like it: This card has a lengthy intro period for balance transfers at intro 0% for 18 Months and a regular APR of 13.49% - 24.49% Variable.
+Why we like it: This card has a lengthy intro period for balance transfers at intro 0% for 18 months and a regular APR of 14.24% - 25.24% Variable.
 This is a great length of time for you to pay off balances transferred from a non-Discover card without racking up interest.
 And, the regular APR is reasonable if you qualify for the lowest rate.
-Keep in mind there is a 3% balance transfer fee, but this could easily be outweighed by the amount you save on interest.
-This card also has a $0 annual fee and comes with a cashback program where you can earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
-1% unlimited cash back automatically on all other purchases.
+Keep in mind there is a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)* balance transfer fee, but this could easily be outweighed by the amount you save on interest.
+This card also has a $0 annual fee and comes with a cashback program where you can earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate, 1% unlimited cash back on all other purchases - automatically.

 Other benefits: Discover offers 100% U.S.-based customer service available any time you call, no foreign transaction fees, fraud monitoring services and more.
 Also, Discover will automatically match all the cash back you earn at the end of your first year.*